Boeing 737 MAX certification: Certification of subsequent MAX variants

-On March 31st, 2021, the FAA certified the high-density variant of the 737 MAX 8 for low-cost carriers, the MAX 8-200.
-They have identified the variant as being "functionally equivalent" to the MAX 8 and "operationally suitable".
-Europe's EASA is expected to follow suit.
-Ryanair will be the first and primary operator of the variant; Vietnam's VietJet Air also has a sizable order.
-The first jet for Ryanair is expected to be delivered in April, and in the peak summer season, the carrier will likely have 16 jets in their fleet, according to the CEO Michael O'Leary.
+On March 31, 2021, the FAA certified the high-density variant of the 737 MAX 8 for low-cost carriers, the MAX 8-200.
+They identified the variant as being "functionally equivalent" to the MAX 8 and "operationally suitable".
+Europe's EASA followed suit in April, and launch customer Ryanair took delivery of its first MAX 200 in June 2021.
+Other customers of the variant include International Airlines Group and low-cost airlines Akasa Air of India, Allegiant Air of the US, Arajet of the Dominican Republic and Vietnam's VietJet.